Skip to contents

 Suspects

-The method MassSpecEngine$plot_suspects() is used to inspect the suspect screening results.
-A second plot is added to compare the experimental fragmentation pattern (top) with the fragmentation pattern of the respective reference standard (down) added within the database.
+The methods MassSpecEngine$get_suspects() and MassSpecEngine$plot_suspects() can be used to inspect the suspect screening results.
+In the plot function, a second plot is added to compare the experimental fragmentation pattern (top) with the fragmentation pattern of the respective reference standard (down) added within the database.
 The colorBy argument can be set to targets+replicates to legend the plot with combined keys of suspect target names and analysis replicate names.

 ms$plot_suspects(colorBy = "targets+replicates")